grwells/UofI_AdvRobotics/iRobot_Create3_Setup_Guide/irobot_create3_setup_guide_V1.2.md

 5. Finally, navigate to the Application configuration page and change namespace field to `/create3-XXXX` where `XXXX` matches the last four digits of the network SSID broadcast by the robot.
 In reality, this namespace could be anything you want, but the convention is for easy of use in CS453/553.

 ###### _**NOTE:**_
-The steps above don't include firmware update, so if firmware is older than 2.2 (as of 09/11/2022), update.
-Detailed configuration instructions and description can be found in the iRobot Create3 Documentation in the table above.
+The steps above don't include firmware update, so if firmware is older than `H0.0` (as of 12/12/2022), update.
+See iRobot documentation at this link: [firmware overview](https://iroboteducation.github.io/create3_docs/releases/overview/).

 ## Installing ROS2 iRobot Create3 Dependencies
 There are two steps that must be completed before your ROS2 instance on your computer will be capable of communicating with the iRobot Create3.
 The first step is to select the IP layer protocol used for transmitting packets from the robot to your machine.
 The default configuration used by iRobot is called CycloneDDS, but is not installed by default by ROS2.